 5) Guests have full control over the stories told

 Another advantage of incorporating podcasts into a company’s public relations strategy is that they have complete control over the story being told.
-Working with a journalist can help a company to determine what is newsworthy and worth including for their audience.
+Working with a journalist can help a company to determine what is newsworthy and worth including for its audience.
 However, podcasts allow businesses to dictate the story and share the essential aspects.

 Journalists are masters of their craft, and they understand what resonates with their audiences.
 The exposure from a written placement is significant.
 On the other hand, incorporating podcasting into their PR strategy also gives businesses a bigger advantage in creating a complete story for those interested in their brand.
 It allows for the opinions of others (journalists) and their views and stories.